boytchev/texture-generator/docs/API.md

 that calculates the pattern of the texture at a point in 3D space.
 If not provided, a [default dotted pattern](../examples/default-pattern.html) is used.

-* `width` &ndash; optional integer number for the texture width in pixels, the height is automatically set to half width.
+* `width` &ndash; optional integer number for the texture width in pixels.
 If not provided, the canvas width is used.
 If the canvas is also not provided, a default value 1024 is used.

+* `height` &ndash; optional integer number for the texture height in pixels.
+If not provided, the height is automatically set to half width.
+If the width is not provided, the canvas height is used.
+If the canvas is also not provided, a default value 512 is used.

 * `canvas` &ndash; optional [HTML canvas]([HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement))
 element to use for rendering.
 If not provided, a new hidden canvas is created.